vijender-singh/Polygenic-Risk-Score-Analysis/README.md

 ----------

-### FInding "best-fit" PRS
+### Finding best-fit PRS
-This is from the original tutorial as it iq pretty concise.
+This is from the original tutorial as it is pretty concise.

 The P-value threshold that provides the "best-fit" PRS under the C+T method is usually unknown.
 To approximate the "best-fit" PRS, we can perform a regression between PRS calculated at a range of P-value thresholds and then select the PRS that explains the highest phenotypic variance (please see Section 4.6 of our paper on overfitting issues).
 This can be achieved using R as follows:
 ```{R}